MohnishKarthikeyan/Mobile_phone_features/README.md

 - Processor
 - Camera
 - Display
-> I've used HTML CSS and JAVASCRIPTS.
+> I've used HTML CSS and JAVASCRIPTS to develop this website.